 Mobilizing the desktop

-The Surface Book’s other signature trick is the screen can pop off the base with just the tap of a button.
-Technically, Microsoft is coming late to the 2-in-1 laptop game with various devices being able to do the same, including Acer's Switch family, Toshiba’s Click notebooks, some HP devices and the list goes on.
+The Surface Book’s other trademark feature is the screen, which can pop off the base with the tap of a button.
+Now, Microsoft was technically late to the 2-in-1 laptop game with other devices able to perform similar actions, including the Acer Switch family, Toshiba’s Click notebooks, some HP devices – the list goes on.

-However, no one has made a system as seamless as the Surface Book.
+However, Microsoft was the first to make a system as seamless as the Surface Book.

 Undocking and attaching the Clipboard is nearly as seamless as the Surface Book's design.
 After either pressing the eject button on the keyboard or the virtual button in the taskbar, the screen will blink off for a second and then notify you it's safe to detach the screen with one quick tug.